Robert J. T. Joy: Memorialization

 The Board of Regents of the Uniformed Services University of the Health Sciences voted to memorialize Joy by naming Lecture Hall E--the freshman auditorium where Joy had done most of his lecturing during his career at the university—the Robert J. T. Joy Auditorium in his honor at a date to be determined.
 The auditorium is the second largest at the school, surpassed only by the Jay P. Sanford Auditorium.

-Archival Holdings
+Archival holdings

 The majority of Joy's personal and professional papers are deposited in the Archives of the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
-An on-line finding aid is available.
+An online finding aid is available.

 The Archival holdings from the U.S. Army Medical Research Team (WRAIR), including Joy's papers—over and above those unit records retired to the National Archives in College Park, Maryland—as well as records from Joy's tenure as commander of the WRAIR are in the Archives of the Walter Reed Army Institute of Research, Forest Glen Annex, Silver Spring, Maryland.

 Joy's medical school notebooks are located in the Yale School of Medicine Archives in New Haven, Connecticut.